the-ray-kar/Remote_coppeliasim/README.md

 Installation:
 1) Copy paste the folder Remote_coppeliasim in your script folder.
-2) You can also add it to path for importing it from anywhere Then,<br/>
+2) You can also add it to path for importing it from anywhere<br/>

+**Usage**
 Open your scene in coppeliasim,<br/>

-**Usage**
 ```python
 from Remote_coppeliasim.Rvrep import rvrep